-\end{small} where the first component describes the state where one atom (the $j$th, for $j=1,2,\cdots,N$) is excited with no photons in the waveguide, and the second component represents that all the atoms are at the ground state and there is one photon in the waveguide.
-We assume initially only the first atom is excited and there are no photons in the waveguide.
+where the first component on the right-hand side (RHS) describes the state where one atom (the $j$th, for $j=1,2,\cdots,N$) is excited while there are no photons in the waveguide, and the second component represents that all the atoms are at the ground state and there is one photon in the waveguide.
+For ease of discussion, in what follows we assume that initially only the {\it first} atom is excited.

-\begin{remark} For the closed loop quantum system with feedback in Fig.~\ref{fig:NatomWaveguide} (a) with one excitation, the $j$th vertex on the random graph in Fig.~\ref{fig:NatomWaveguide} (b) with probability $p_j$ represents the probability that the $j$th two-level atom is excited, namely $p_j = |c_j|^2$ with $\sum_j^N p_j \leq1 $. \end{remark}
+\begin{remark} For the quantum network in Fig.~\ref{fig:NatomWaveguide} (a) with one excitation, the $j$th vertex on the random graph in Fig.~\ref{fig:NatomWaveguide} (b) with probability $p_j$ represents the probability that the $j$th two-level atom is excited, namely $p_j = |c_j|^2$ with $\sum_j^N p_j \leq1 $. \end{remark}

 The dynamics of the quantum state is governed by the Schr\"{o}dinger equation